-Welcome to the intro guide to Nomad!
+Welcome to the intro guide to Nomad.
 This guide is the best place to start with Nomad.
 We cover what Nomad is, what problems it can solve, how it compares to existing software, and how you can get started using it.
-If you are familiar with the basics of Nomad, the documentation and HashiCorp Learn guides provides a more detailed reference of available features.
+If you are familiar with the basics of Nomad, the documentation and tutorials provide a more detailed reference of available features.

 Nomad is a flexible workload orchestrator that enables an organization to easily deploy and manage any containerized or legacy application using a single, unified workflow.
 Nomad can run a diverse workload of Docker, non-containerized, microservice, and batch applications.

 Nomad enables developers to use declarative infrastructure-as-code for deploying applications.
 Nomad uses bin packing to efficiently schedule jobs and optimize for resource utilization.
 Nomad is supported on macOS, Windows, and Linux.

 Nomad is widely adopted and used in production by PagerDuty, Target, Citadel, Trivago, SAP, Pandora, Roblox, eBay, Deluxe Entertainment, and more.

 Deploy Containers and Legacy Applications: Nomad’s flexibility as an orchestrator enables an organization to run containers, legacy, and batch applications together on the same infrastructure.
 Nomad brings core orchestration benefits to legacy applications without needing to containerize via pluggable task drivers.